 Why Is Password Encryption Important?

 Password encryption is vital to every individual, entity or business that relies on passwords to secure their data.
-The unsavoury truth is that even mega-corporations are susceptible to data breaches, hence data theft and can fall victim to ransomware, data leaks and selling the corporations’ information in the black market.
+The unsavoury truth is that even mega-corporations are susceptible to data breaches, hence data theft, and can fall victim to ransomware, data leaks, and the selling of corporations’ information on the black market.
 All these scenarios have horrible implications for the corporation in the business field.

 For individuals, encrypting your data so that cybercriminals cannot read or understand it will prevent your private data from theft and money scams.
-A cybercriminal can use your information, such as credit card numbers, to make online purchases on your account and can even use them in illegal activities, which will cause problems with your bank and can damage your credit.
+A cybercriminal can use your information, such as credit card numbers, to make online purchases on your account.
+They can even be used for illegal activities, which will cause problems with your bank and damage your credit.

 Password encryption, and data encryption in general, will protect your data from theft and illegal use.
 This is because encryption will make your password unfathomable.
 Hence, even if a cybercriminal steals your data, he won’t be able to use it because he can’t read it.

 We need to emphasise that password encryption isn’t limited to the passwords of your online accounts.
 It also includes the main password you use for your password manager, for example.
 A password manager helps you keep track of all your passwords for all your accounts without the need to remember every password because you only need to remember the main one.
-This password manager will help you by suggesting strong and solid passwords for your accounts, and you can set reminders from the application to remind you when you need to change an account’s password after a specific period of time.
+This password manager will help you by suggesting solid passwords for your accounts, and you can set reminders from the application to remind you when you need to change an account’s password after a specific period.

 What Are the Best Password Managers on the Web?

 There are numerous password managers available online.
 Some password managers will come integrated with your antivirus agents, such as Avast Antivirus, TotalAv, Kaspersky and Bitdefender.
-However, there are several password managers you can download online if your antivirus agent doesn’t offer one or you’re searching for one that’s separate from the software.
+However, you can download several password managers online if your antivirus agent doesn’t offer one or you’re searching for one that’s separate from the software.

 1. Dashlane.